 - Providing remote and flexible working arrangements if possible

 - Paying employees even if no leave type is applicable if possible

-- Sharing the following resource from Headspace or provide your employees with an EAP
+- Sharing the following resource from Headspace or providing your employees with an EAP (What is an EAP?)

 Disclaimer: The information provided in this knowledge base article is general in nature and is not intended to substitute for professional advice.
 If you are unsure about how this information applies to your specific situation, we recommend you contact Employment Innovations for further advice.